hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     in AWS with the source instance, set the `ssh_keypair_name` field to the name of the key pair.

--   `ssh_private_ip` (boolean) - If true, then SSH will always use the private IP if available.
+-   `ssh_private_ip` (boolean) - If `true`, then SSH will always use the private IP if available.
 Also works for WinRM.
+Overrides `ssh_interface`.

+-   `ssh_interface` (string) - One of `PublicIpAddress`, `PrivateIpAddress`,
+    `PublicDnsName` or `PrivateDnsName`.
+If set, either the public IP address, private IP address, public DNS name or private DNS name will used as the host for SSH.
+    The default behaviour if inside a VPC is to use the public IP address if available, otherwise the private IP address will be used.
+If not in a VPC the public DNS name will be used.

 -   `subnet_id` (string) - If using VPC, the ID of the subnet, such as `subnet-12345def`, where Packer will launch the EC2 instance.
 This field is